Dekalog: Milk

-Milk is a recurring element in the following 7 episodes:
+Milk is a recurring element in the following seven episodes:

-Cast and cinematography by episode

 Reception

-Dekalog was assigned a rating of 97% at review aggregator website Rotten Tomatoes based on 53 critic reviews, with an average rating of 8.95/10.
-The website's consensus reads, "With awe-inspiring ambition to match its powerful assemblage of acting talent, The Decalogue stands as a singular achievement in writer-director Krzysztof Kieslowski's filmography -- as well as the history of Polish cinema."
-It also received an average score of 100 out of 100 on Metacritic, based on 13 critic reviews, indicating "universal acclaim".
 It won the 1991 BAFTA TV Award for Best International Programme and the Bodil Award for Best European Film.
 The film also won the Best Foreign Film award from French Syndicate of Cinema Critics.

-The series was praised by renowned film critics including Roger Ebert and Robert Fulford, as well as important figures from the film industry, such as Stanley Kubrick.
+The series was praised by renowned film critics including Roger Ebert and Robert Fulford, as well as influential filmmaker Stanley Kubrick.

-In the 2002 Sight & Sound poll to determine the greatest films of all time, Dekalog and A Short Film About Killing received votes from 4 critics and 3 directors, including Ebert, New Yorker critic David Denby, and director Mira Nair.
+In the 2002 Sight & Sound poll to determine the greatest films of all time, Dekalog and A Short Film About Killing received votes from four critics and three directors, including Ebert, New Yorker critic David Denby, and director Mira Nair.
 Additionally, in the Sight & Sound poll held the same year to determine the top 10 films of the previous 25 years, Kieslowski was named #2 on the list of Top Directors, with votes for his films being split between Dekalog, Three Colors Red/Blue, and The Double Life of Veronique.

 In the 2012 polls Dekalog received six votes from critics including Kenneth Turan and one vote from director Milcho Manchevski as the Greatest Film of All Time.

 The Village Voice ranked The Decalogue at No. 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 In January 2002, the film was listed among the Top 100 "Essential Films" of all time by the National Society of Film Critics.
 The film ranked #36 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.

-According to online film resource They Shoot Pictures, Don't They?, Dekalog is the most acclaimed film of 1988.
+In a 2025 Criterion Closet Video, Director Brady Corbet called The Decalogue "[M]aybe the greatest achievement in the history of cinema."